amdonatusprince/verxio-protocol/README.md

 - The main challenge was designing the best possible user experience, which we believe the current implementation achieves.
 - Another challenge was signing and sending withdrawal transactions without using the connected user wallet.
 We resolved this by creating a custom-built transaction broadcasted via public RPC URLs, which works effectively.

-#### Credits
-- The project is being inspired from https://github.com/vden/hazed and some parts of the code has been used.
-- The deployment on the Polygon Blockchain and its integration with the Polygon Blockchain is our original work and no one has done it before.

-### 💹 Market Analysis
-- Verxio Protocol's solution addresses a significant market opportunity by providing privacy in blockchain transactions.
-Privacy has become a crucial concern in the blockchain industry as individuals and businesses increasingly recognize the risks associated with transparent transactions.
-By offering a user-friendly and accessible solution, Verxio Protocol taps into a growing demand for privacy-enhancing tools in the blockchain space.
-- The Total Addressable Market (TAM) for Verxio Protocol's solution is substantial.
-As blockchain technology continues to gain adoption across industries, the need for privacy in transactions becomes more prevalent.
-Individuals who value financial privacy, businesses seeking to protect sensitive financial information, and anyone concerned about the risks of identity exposure in transactions represent a wide range of potential users for Verxio Protocol.
-- Verxio Protocol differentiates itself from incumbent competitors by providing a simpler and more cost-effective solution.
-Existing privacy-focused blockchains like Monero require specialized tools and incur higher costs, making them less accessible to mainstream users.
-Verxio Protocol bridges the gap between complex and expensive privacy solutions and non-private transfers, offering a user-friendly option with its stealth address implementation.
-The ease of generating Verxio Protocol IDs and utilizing stealth addresses sets Verxio Protocol apart from incumbent competitors.
-- Furthermore, Verxio Protocol leverages the Polygon Blockchain, which provides fast and affordable transactions.
-This strategic choice enhances the scalability and usability of the solution, making it attractive to users who prioritize transaction speed and cost-efficiency.

 ### ☄️ What's next?
 - Currently, Verxio Protocol only supports native coin transfers(BNB).
 However, adding support for tokens and NFTs would greatly enhance its utility.
 We are considering implementing relayer nodes to mint and sell notes as tokens (or NFTs) in exchange for covering user fees on transfers.